wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.2.3 =
+* Enhancement: Improve compatibility for the picture element
+* Enhancement: Apply lazyload on background images set on section, span and li elements
+* Enhancement: also pass $width and $height values to the rocket_lazyload_placeholder filter
+* Bugfix: Use 0 instead of 1 for the default placeholder dimensions to improve compatibility
+* Bugfix: Improve infinite scroll support
+* Bugfix: Exclude Enfold avia-background-fixed background images and data-large_image from lazyload

 = 2.2.2 =
 * Bugfix: Auto-exclude data-height-percentage attribute to prevent display issues
 * Bugfix: Correctly handle responsive videos using fitVids again